Chris Kerr (speedway rider)

 Christopher Robert Kerr (born 28 June 1984 in Auburn, California) is an American former motorcycle speedway rider.
 He represented the USA in the 2007 Speedway World Cup.
-He earned 3 caps for the United States national speedway team.
+He earned three caps for the United States national speedway team.

 Career

-He first rode in the United Kingdom when he appeared with the 2005 USA Dream Team tour.
+Kerr first rode in the United Kingdom when he appeared with the 2005 USA Dream Team tour.
 He signed with the Redcar Bears in the British 2006 Premier League.
 In 2009, he rode for the Wolverhampton Wolves in the Elite League and doubled up with the Newport Wasps in the Premier League.

-In 2010, he rode for Wolves before one final season in 2011 with Birmingham.
+In 2010, Kerr rode for Wolves before one final season in 2011 with Birmingham.